norcams/iaas/docs/security/instance-management.rst

   which determines how to dispatch compute and volume requests.*

-``[PASS]`` **Describe which scheduler and filters that are used** For now, we use the default nova scheduling filters, and all compute hosts are considered equal in features and performance.
-This will change in the future if the need arise for more specialized resources.
+``[PASS]`` **Describe which scheduler and filters that are used** For normal workloads, we use the default nova scheduling filters, and all compute hosts are considered equal in features and performance.
+For specialized resources such as HPC workloads we have different filters.

 Trusted images